asunar/blogGenerator/source/_posts/Request-Response-Reliability.md

 2. Invoke a synchronous call and wait for response.
 3. Get a timeout exception

- Here are some posibble scenarios
+ Here are some possible scenarios

  * Data did not arrive at the server
  * Data arrived, service did not complete processing before timeout.

- At this point client does not know what to do; this is important data needs to processed.
+ At this point client does not know what to do; this is important data that needs to processed.

  * Resend and risk duplicate processing?
  * Write service code to handle deduplication?
 What if we don't own the service?